 They call Ghana 'Africa for beginners' which is a compliment in many ways.
-It is a friendly and safe country, with a list of allurements such as sunshine, beaches, nato'clock, natnational parks and a deeply colorful cultural heritage.
-The long tropical coastline is in some ways the most nathourly trekking ticket for travelers but it is unlikely you come to Ghana for the sole purpose of lying on a beach as there is much more to experience in Ghana.
+It is a friendly and safe country, with a list of allurements such as sunshine, beaches, wildlife, national parks and a deeply colorful cultural heritage.
+The long tropical coastline is in some ways the most natural trekking map for travelers, but you are unlikely to come to Ghana for the sole purpose of laying on a beach as there is much more to experience in Ghana.

 Its capital, Accra, is a lively but often misunderstood city, a crazy metropolis with stalls and football shirts, music and markten, and a vibrant street life.
 It has few major attractions, but makes for a fascinating introduction to the country.
 Along the coast there is also